Stand Up To Cancer Telecast, Sept. 9, 2016

 Cooper worked with the renowned live, large-scale event producers Done + Dusted and Stand Up To Cancer's veteran production team to design and produce an hour-long event that was entertaining and inspiring as well as informative and educational.

-Stand Up To Cancer Canada simultaneously broadcast the Canadian-inclusive telecast across all four major English-language Canadian broadcasters: CBC, City, CTV, and Global.
-Additionally, Canadian services AMI, Bloomberg TV Canada, CHCH, CHEK, Fight Network, Hollywood Suite, Joytv, NTV, and TLN will also air the telecast.
+Stand Up To Cancer Canada simultaneously broadcasted the Canadian-inclusive telecast across all four major English-language Canadian broadcasters: CBC, City, CTV, and Global.
+Additionally, Canadian services AMI, Bloomberg TV Canada, CHCH, CHEK, Fight Network, Hollywood Suite, Joytv, NTV, and TLN also aired the telecast.

 Stand Up To Cancer is a division of the Entertainment Industry Foundation, a 501(c)(3) charitable organization.
 It works to raise funds to accelerate the pace of research to get new therapies to patients quickly and save lives now.
 SU2C was established in 2008 by film and media industry leaders who utilize the industry's resources to engage the public in supporting a new, collaborative model of cancer research, and to increase awareness about cancer prevention as well as progress being made in the fight against the disease.